anonym-nlp-ai/cirrr/README.md

+# **CIR3**: Improving QA Generation via Efficient Communication in Multiagent LLM Systems

+Highlights:
-# **CIR3**: Effective QA Generation through Group Coordination and Efficient Communication in LLM-based Multiagent Systems
+- Effective QA Generation through Group Coordination and Efficient Communication in LLM-based Multiagent Systems

 ## Overview
 **C**ollective **I**ntentional **R**eading through **R**eflection and **R**efinement (**CIR3**), a question-answer generator that leverages a collaborative and systematic process emphasizing in-depth engagement with the input text.
 CIR3 is a novel system designed to generate comprehensive and truthful set of QA pairs from information-dense documents.
 The core idea of CIR3 lies in its efficient flow of information, which employs LLM-based agents to conduct an in-depth analysis of the input context.
 This is achieved through a combination of transactive reasoning, multi-perspective assessment, and a balanced collective convergence process.